CSM Focșani (football): History

+Following a restructuring of Liga III into ten series for the 2020–21 season, CSM Focșani was placed in Series II and finished in 3rd place.
+In the summer of 2021, after initially starting preparations under Alin Chița, he was replaced by Marius Bratu, who led the team to finish 2nd in Series II both in the regular season and after the Series II play-off in the 2021–22 campaign, qualifying for the promotion play-offs, where it was eliminated in the first round by Dante Botoșani, 0–0 and 1–2 after extra time.
+During the 2022–23 season, after eight rounds, Bratu was replaced with Adrian Toma, who managed the side until the end of the campaign, with CSM Focșani ranking 5th in the regular season and 6th overall after the play-out of Series II.

 The team began the 2023–24 season with Octavian Grigore as head coach, but he left two rounds before the first stage ended, with the team mathematically qualified for the play-off round of the series.
 Călin Moldovan was appointed as the new head coach and finished 2nd in the first stage of Series II, maintaining this position after the play-off round, thus qualifying for the promotion play-offs.
 In the first round, Focșănenii eliminated Bucovina Rădăuți (2–0 and 1–1) but lost in the second round to Metalul Buzău (2–1 and 0–2).
 CSM Focșani were given a second chance, alongside three other teams that lost in the second round.
-The team from Vrancea made a dramatic comeback, defeating SCM Râmnicu Vâlcea 3–2 in the semi-final, with Zaharia scoring the decisive goal in extra time, before winning 2–0 against CS Dinamo București at Milcovul Stadium, securing a return to the second division after 16 years of absence.
+The team from Vrancea made a dramatic comeback, defeating Râmnicu Vâlcea 3–2 in the semi-final, with Zaharia scoring the decisive goal in extra time, before winning 2–0 against Dinamo București at Milcovul Stadium, securing a return to the second division after sixteen years of absence.

+In the 2024–25 Liga II season, the team began under Călin Moldovan, but after being eliminated from the Cupa României in the play-off round by Liga I side Hermannstadt (0–3) and sitting third from bottom in the table after six rounds, he was dismissed, with assistant coach Rareș Forika taking over as interim for two rounds until Sorin Colceag was appointed head coach.
+Colceag’s spell, however, lasted only five matches before he resigned, and Alin Chița was then named head coach.
+Despite these managerial changes, results did not improve, and the team finished the regular season in 19th place and ended bottom of Group A in the play-out, suffering relegation.

+After relegation, CSM Focșani was unable to participate in Liga III due to financial difficulties and instead joined the 2025–26 Liga IV – Vrancea County campaign, the fourth tier of the Romanian football league system, under head coach Elvis Ilaș.